tabin9/Snake-Game/readMe.md

 1. How do I make it move without continuously growing, used 'unshift' method of arrays, to replace the first segment with new head position then poping the last element.
 2. How do I add the length to snake when it eats the food.
 Don't pop the last element when snake eats food.
-3. Collision was relatively easy in regards to hitting the grid, slef-collision was kind of tricky, had to check if the coordinates of the head (first segment) coincides with coordinates of any other segment.
+3. Collision was relatively easy in regards to hitting the grid, self-collision was kind of tricky, had to check if the coordinates of the head (first segment) coincides with coordinates of any other segment.
 4. Building a proper and precise HTML then styling it with proper display properties was also challenging, helped me put my HTML CSS skills to test, and learn few new concepts.